BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- hand weapons
+- Hand Weapons

 **HEROIC ACTIONS**

-- Heroic Challenge
+- [Heroic Challenge]

 **OPTIONS**

-- Armoured horse: 25 points
+- [Armoured Horse] - 25 points

 **SPECIAL RULES**

-- General Hunter
+- [General Hunter]
-- Unyielding Combat Stance
+- [Unyielding Combat Stance]

 - **Shield of Blades** `ACTIVE`

-can use the Shielding rule.
+can use the [Shielding] rule.

 - **Phalanx** `ACTIVE`

-Easterlings can use pike and shield without penalty.
+Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
 If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.

 - **The Gleaming Horde** `ACTIVE`

-While mounted, gain the Shieldwall rule.
+While mounted, gain the [Shieldwall] rule.
 The +1 Defence applies to both rider and mount.
-Hero models don't need a shield to benefit from this special rule.
+Hero models don't need a [shield][Shield] to benefit from this special rule.

 - **Knights of the Dragon Cult** `PASSIVE`